-- PATRONI_LOG_LEVEL: sets the general logging level.
+- PATRONI_LOG_TYPE: sets the format of logs.
+Can be either plain or json.
+To use json format, you must have the jsonlogger installed.
+The default value is plain. - PATRONI_LOG_LEVEL: sets the general logging level.
 Default value is INFO (see the docs for Python logging) - PATRONI_LOG_TRACEBACK_LEVEL: sets the level where tracebacks will be visible.
 Default value is ERROR.
 Set it to DEBUG if you want to see tracebacks only if you enable PATRONI_LOG_LEVEL=DEBUG. - PATRONI_LOG_FORMAT: sets the log formatting string.
-Default value is %(asctime)s %(levelname)s: %(message)s (see the LogRecord attributes) - PATRONI_LOG_DATEFORMAT: sets the datetime formatting string. (see the formatTime() documentation) - PATRONI_LOG_MAX_QUEUE_SIZE: Patroni is using two-step logging.
+If the log type is plain, the log format should be a string.
+Refer to the LogRecord attributes for available attributes.
+If the log type is json, the log format can be a list in addition to a string.
+Each list item should correspond to LogRecord attributes.
+Be cautious that only the field name is required, and the %(and) should be omitted.
+If you wish to print a log field with a different key name, use a dictionary where the dictionary key is the log field, and the value is the name of the field you want to be printed in the log.
+Default value is %(asctime)s %(levelname)s: %(message)s - PATRONI_LOG_DATEFORMAT: sets the datetime formatting string. (see the formatTime() documentation) - PATRONI_LOG_STATIC_FIELDS: add additional fields to the log.
+This option is only available when the log type is set to json.
+Example PATRONI_LOG_STATIC_FIELDS="{app: patroni}" - PATRONI_LOG_MAX_QUEUE_SIZE: Patroni is using two-step logging.
 Log records are written into the in-memory queue and there is a separate thread which pulls them from the queue and writes to stderr or file.
 The maximum size of the internal queue is limited by default by 1000 records, which is enough to keep logs for the past 1h20m. - PATRONI_LOG_DIR: Directory to write application logs to.
 The directory must exist and be writable by the user executing Patroni.
 If you set this env variable, the application will retain 4 25MB logs by default.
-You can tune those retention values with PATRONI_LOG_FILE_NUM and PATRONI_LOG_FILE_SIZE (see below). - PATRONI_LOG_FILE_NUM: The number of application logs to retain. - PATRONI_LOG_FILE_SIZE: Size of patroni.log file (in bytes) that triggers a log rolling. - PATRONI_LOG_LOGGERS: Redefine logging level per python module.
+You can tune those retention values with PATRONI_LOG_FILE_NUM and PATRONI_LOG_FILE_SIZE (see below). - PATRONI_LOG_MODE: Permissions for log files (for example, 0644).
+If not specified, permissions will be set based on the current umask value. - PATRONI_LOG_FILE_NUM: The number of application logs to retain. - PATRONI_LOG_FILE_SIZE: Size of patroni.log file (in bytes) that triggers a log rolling. - PATRONI_LOG_LOGGERS: Redefine logging level per python module.
 Example PATRONI_LOG_LOGGERS="{patroni.postmaster: WARNING, urllib3: DEBUG}"